inigogrch/dsci-workflow-automation/README.md

 # Project Summary:
 This project aims to investigate income prediction using the UCI Adult Dataset, which compiles demographic and income data from the 1994 U.S. Census.
 The primary objective is to predict whether an individual earns over $50,000 annually using factors such as age, education level, and hours worked per week.
 By employing a logistic regression model, we aim to effectively predict income levels on test cases while assessing model performance using metrics like the ROC curve (AUC ≈ 0.79), sensitivity, specificity, and accuracy.

-Some tools we will use include:
+Some tools and concepts we will include:
 - R programming language for data loading, wrangling, cleaning, and analysis.
 - Docker to containerize our environments.
 - A variety of R packages, including tidyverse, broom, and repr.